 Once the company registration process in Canada has successfully ended, the business owner or his/her representative must apply for special licenses and permits, in order to start the activities.
 Besides legal support for your future company, a suitable guidance when registering a business in Canada will be offered by our Canadian specialists in company incorporation.

 We also invite you to watch our video on starting a business in Canada:

 In Canada, company taxes are applied at federal and local level.
-At federal level, the maximum corporate tax rate is 38%, however the authorities grant several tax deductions and thus the corporate rate can be lowered to 10% in the case of private corporations.
+At a federal level, the maximum corporate tax rate is 38%, however, the authorities grant several tax deductions and thus the corporate rate can be lowered to 10% in the case of private corporations.

 At provincial level, the following rates apply for investors intersted in starting a business in Canada: